Supplier Code of Conduct

 as well as in their general business activities.
 All employees and workers should be treated honestly, with

-2. Freedom of association and collective bargaining
+dignity and respect. - Freedom of association and collective bargaining

 Suppliers shall recognize and respect the rights of employees to freely associate, organize and bargain